mokdevel/DarcMods/DarcMissions/README.md

 ```
 IEntity box : (null) The container where the items are put.
 This can be a box, vehicle or similar.
 Do not specify anything here as this will be autofilled.
 For concoy mission this will be the vehicle, for occupation this will be the first item listed in the structure.
 NOTE: The entity needs to have <***COMPONENT***> available.
 float itemChance : (0-1, equals to percentage) The chance of each item appearing in the box.
-ref array<string> items : List of items.
+array<string> items : List of items.
 This can be prefabs or an lootList.
 ```
 ### Example
 The below example shows the different ways you can define the loot.